 Like many scientists, farmers can often speak in a way that is incomprehensible to the general public.

 We talk about how many jobs we add to the country’s economy, agriculture’s impact on Canada’s Gross Domestic Product, and offer up factual ‘Did You Knows’ that provide little context and even less emotional resonance.

 While necessary to point out our accomplishments and pat ourselves on the back for a job well done, are we managing to adequately engage the public?

-Is there a way to help translate the science, get deeper inside our audience’s brains and create meaningful connections and conversations?
+Is there a way to translate the science, to get deeper inside our audience’s brains to create more meaningful connections and conversations?

 Turns out there is – and we fall back on science to help us out.

 Science: the problem and the answer

 As a very science based profession agriculture’s scientific concepts can be difficult to understand without technical training.
 It’s hard for people to feel empowered enough to make decisions about agriculture’s importance and the policies that affect the industry and its (our) future, without first understanding the basics.
 For better comprehension, we need to meet them where they’re at on the learning curve and provide them with the right information, in the right way, at the right time.

 For our industry’s benefit, we have a duty to act as translators from one culture (farmers) to another (consumers).
 It’s crucial to be speaking the same language if we want to encourage public engagement.
 We need to learn how to cross-culturally share our messages, use language our audiences understand, and place an emphasis on two-way communication that favours mutual learning by all stakeholders in our amazing food system.

 We need to become better storytellers.
 We need to take a lesson from the teacher’s handbook and build ‘conceptual bridges’ (analogies) to help people visualize things.
 We need to deliberately choose words that ring true with a particular audience, and we need to illustrate our challenges by telling stories about real people.